ahass9/DSCI-522-Group-Project/CHANGELOD.md

 ### Fixed (TA feedback: Milestone 1)

-- Repository name changed to be meaningful to project topic.
-See previous version (insert link) vs version for Milestone 4 with updated repository name (insert link) **this was also a feedback suggestion given from the Peer review

 - removed unnecessary files such as ipynb_checkpoints and .DS_STORE.
 Added to gitignore.
 See link in the above section.

 - added jupyter lab as dependency as per TA feedback [Commit URL](https://github.com/ahass9/DSCI-522-Group-Project/commit/07584d365f419282e0ec0bb4216ade67231630ee)